 While that is a positive outcome, you want your company to think "outside the box," and design a program that allows and even encourages critical thinking and problem-solving.

 Thus, when designing a continuing education program, the desired outcome should blend both technical and personal enhancement.
 This type of training program allows the staff the opportunity to develop solid management skills coupled with a better understanding of their position and function and understand how they fit into the organization.

 Blending Technical Training With Personal Development

 Provide the participant's background information about the customer.
-Tell them the customer has purchased for ten years and has always made payments promptly.
-Give them ten or fifteen minutes to compose a rough draft and then present their letter to the group.
+Tell them the customer has purchased from your company for ten years and has always made payments promptly.
+Give them ten or fifteen minutes to compose a rough draft and then present their letter to the training group.

-Once someone has read a letter, ask participants to offer feedback for improvements; as the trainer, point out the positive aspects of the letter.
+Once everyone has read the letter, ask participants to offer feedback for improvements; as the trainer, point out the positive aspects of the letter.